Content That Actually Works

 The process

-How you think, how you approach tattoos, how you work with clients.
+How you think, your approach to tattooing and how you work with clients.

 The experience